-The study, which was published on Monday, used data across 132 countries to look at the correlation between age and well being.
+The study used data across 132 countries to look at the correlation between age and well being.
 Blanchflower and his team concluded that every country has a U-shaped “happiness curve,” with its lowest point hitting at age 47.2 in developed countries and only slightly later, 48.2, in developing nations.

 In describing the parameters he used to measure “unhappiness,” Blanchflower wrote that the study included feelings of “despair, anxiety, loneliness, sadness, strain, depression and bad nerves, phobias and panic, being downhearted, having restless sleep, losing confidence in oneself, not being able to overcome difficulties, being under strain, feeling a failure, feeling left out, feeling tense, and thinking of yourself as a worthless person.”